spencertipping/bipolar/README.md

 **If you're using heroin as medication:** I haven't done this, but there is evidence that links heroin dependence to MTHFR enzyme impairments and elevated homocysteine ([source](https://www.omicsonline.org/open-access-pdfs/methylene-tetra-hydrofolate-reductase-c677t-gene-polymorphism-in-heroin-dependence-2155-6105-1000226.pdf)), both of which can be addressed with over-the-counter methylfolate and methylated B12.
 I have the C677T mutation and it caused substantial depression before I started taking activated folate.
 See the methylation section on the [neurotransmitters page](neurotransmitters.md) for an explanation of why this happens.

+**If you're mentally unstable and need lithium, but want precise control over the dosing and supply chain:** you can get low-dose lithium supplements over the counter from high-quality suppliers.
+If you ever consider suicide, suffer from severe OCD, or want to improve focus+stability, I highly recommend trying lithium microdosing (I do 40mg/day; many people would probably benefit from 5-10mg/day).
+I have a [section on this on the neurotransmitters page](neurotransmitters.md#Lithium-trace-mineral-for-neurotransmitter-regulation) that goes through some studies and explains why it's perfectly safe to take lithium in these quantities.

 Most of this repo isn't about being opinionated or offering specific advice, but those are a few topics where I think the right answer is obvious enough that I don't mind offering an opinion.
 I remember being mentally impaired enough that having someone state these things directly would have been helpful.